 The Sin Editor will be a self starter who works well with others and has particular strengths in working with, and motivating a team of volunteers.

 - Recruit, direct and motivate a team of voluntary sub editors and writers.

-- Overall responsibility for Newspaper and Website content – Source articles for newspaper and website.
+- Overall responsibility for sourcing newspaper and website content

-- Develop links with other College Newspapers to facilitate sharing of information and resources.
+- Develop links with other student publications to facilitate sharing of information and resources

 €500 stipend per issue.

 New NUI Galway Students’ Union President Takes Office